 Unsecured Equipment

-When a driver brakes hard or makes a sudden turn, unsecured items move.
-A riding mower slides forward in the bed and crashes into the cab.
-A ladder tips off the roof rack and onto the car behind.
-Hand tools spill onto the roadway, forcing drivers to swerve into other lanes.
+At some point, unsecured equipment begins to move when the truck driver brakes hard or makes a sudden turn.
+For instance, a riding mower can slide forward in the bed and hit the cab of the truck.
+A ladder can tip off the roof rack and land on the car behind it.
+Hand tools can spill onto the highway, prompting drivers to swerve into other lanes.

-Texas law requires loads to be secured, but enforcement on smaller service trucks is inconsistent.
-Many drivers assume that if the equipment stayed put on the last trip, it will stay put on this one.
-That assumption fails eventually, and someone gets hurt.
+While Texas law requires loads to be properly secured, enforcement regarding smaller service trucks is not consistent.
+Therefore, many drivers believe that if the equipment remained in place on the previous trip, it will remain in place on the current trip.
+Eventually, however, that assumption will fail, and someone will be injured.

 Distracted Driving

-Service technicians spend much of their day on the phone.
-They take calls from the dispatch office about the next job, talk to customers confirming appointments, and answer questions from suppliers about parts orders.
-Many of these conversations happen while driving.
+Service technicians frequently spend a large portion of their day on the telephone.
+They receive calls from the dispatcher’s office to confirm the next job appointment, speak with customers about scheduling appointments, and contact suppliers about ordering parts.
+Much of this communication is done while the technician is driving.

-Navigation systems get constant use.
-Technicians travel to different locations throughout the day, often to addresses they’ve never visited.
-Following GPS directions while navigating unfamiliar neighborhoods splits attention between the screen and the road.
+Technicians also use navigation systems constantly.
+They visit different locations throughout the day, often in areas they’ve never seen before.
+While using GPS to navigate unfamiliar neighborhoods, technicians divide their attention between the screen and the road.

-Paperwork piles up.
-Work orders, invoices, parts lists, and permit documents sit on the passenger seat or dashboard.
-Drivers glance at them while stopped at lights or, worse, while moving.
-Those few seconds of inattention are enough for traffic conditions to change.
+Work orders, invoices, parts lists, and permit documents are stacked on top of each other on the passenger seat or dashboard of the truck.
+Drivers occasionally glance at these papers while stopped at a light or, worse yet, while driving.
+It is only a matter of seconds for traffic conditions to change.

 Inexperienced or Rushed Drivers

-Small service companies hire people for their trade skills, not their driving ability.
-A newly licensed plumber might be an expert at soldering copper pipe but have little experience handling a fully loaded van.
-Electrical apprentices fresh out of school get handed keys to a truck stocked with expensive equipment and told to make service calls across the city.
+Small service companies hire workers based on their trade skills rather than their ability to safely operate a vehicle.
+A new plumber may be very good at soldering copper pipe, but he/she has no experience operating a fully loaded van.
+An electrical apprentice just graduating from school is handed a truck filled with expensive equipment and told to make service calls across town.

-Service trucks work hard.
-They make multiple stops each day, navigate rough job site access roads, and carry loads that stress mechanical systems.
-Brake pads wear faster when the vehicle is consistently loaded near its weight capacity.
-Tires pick up nails and screws from construction sites and develop slow leaks that go unnoticed until the tire fails.
+Service trucks are driven hard.
+They make multiple trips per day, drive over poor job-site access roads, and carry heavy loads that can severely strain mechanical systems.
+Braking performance is reduced when a vehicle is consistently overloaded.
+Tire punctures occur when tires are constantly exposed to nails and screws on job-sites and develop slow leaks that are not noticed until the tire blows.

-Small service companies operate on tight margins.
-Spending money on vehicle maintenance means less profit at the end of the month.
-Some owners delay oil changes, drive on worn tires, and ignore warning lights until the problem becomes impossible to ignore.
-By then, the neglected maintenance has already created a hazard on the road.
+Small service companies operate on thin margins.
+Any expenditure for vehicle maintenance reduces the bottom-line profit at the end of the month.
+As a result, some service company owners delay oil changes, run on worn-out tires, and ignore warning signs until the problem has advanced to a point where it cannot be ignored.
+At that time, the owner recognized that the problem was caused by a failure to perform routine maintenance, which had created a safety hazard on the road.

 Overloaded Vehicles

-Every truck and van has a maximum weight capacity printed on a placard inside the driver’s door.
-Many service companies ignore it.
-Extra equipment means the technician can handle more types of jobs without returning to the shop.
+Each truck and van has a maximum weight limit listed on a placard located inside the driver’s door.
+Many service companies disregard this number.
+Adding more equipment allows the technician to perform more types of jobs without having to return to the shop.
 Carrying backup units and spare parts reduces delays.
-But all that extra weight affects how the vehicle accelerates, turns, and stops.
+However, adding more weight to the vehicle impacts how the vehicle accelerates, turns, and brakes.

-Overloaded vehicles also sit lower, reducing ground clearance and making it easier to scrape the undercarriage on speed bumps or dips in the road.
-Suspension components fail prematurely.
-Tires flex more under the excess weight, generating heat that can lead to blowouts.
+Additionally, when a vehicle is overloaded, it sits closer to the ground, reducing ground clearance and increasing the likelihood of damaging the underside of the vehicle on speed bumps or dips in the road.
+Premature failure of suspension components is common.
+Tires flex more under excessive weight, generating heat that can cause blowouts.

 Hurt?